Flat Tax States and Their Impact

 A flat tax rate is exactly what it sounds like—it's flat and even across the board.
 All taxpayers pay the same rate regardless of how much they earn.
-The concept has a lot of supporters, but it's met with its fair share of opposition, too.
+The concept has a lot of support and has also met with as much opposition.

 Giving up 5 percent of $100,000 in income leaves plenty of money for fixed-cost necessaries like a gallon of milk, but 5 percent of $10,000 might put that milk out of reach.
-The argument is that this forces more low-income residents to look to public assistance to help make ends meet.
+The argument is that this forces more low-income residents towards public assistance to make ends meet.

 A Comparison of Flat Tax States